sideroad/monorepo-next-sexy-architecture/README.md

 # Prerequisition
-This monorepo is optimize for developer who use vscode.
+This monorepo is progressive DevX for developer who use vscode.

 # Features
 - Manage apps in monorepo